kubedb/docs/docs/guides/postgres/custom-rbac/using-custom-rbac.md

 ```

-Now, wait a few minutes.
-KubeDB operator will create necessary PVC, statefulset, services, secret etc. If everything goes well, we will see that a pod with the name `quick-postgres-0` has been created.
+Now, wait a few minutes. the KubeDB operator will create necessary PVC, statefulset, services, secret etc. If everything goes well, we should see that a pod with the name `quick-postgres-0` has been created.

 Check that the statefulset's pod is running